 If you’re up for a challenge and everyone is up for something different this year, test a new recipe ahead of time with friends or family.
 Get feedback and tweak the ingredients and timing for the holiday.

 Does the timing work?

 1. Appliance Usage

-It’s difficult to get the timing right when all the dishes on the menu require the same appliance simultaneously.
+It’s hard to get the timing right when everything on the menu uses the same appliance.
 That’s a recipe for stressful holiday cooking and cold side dishes.